 Two really great additions for this update.
 To start, You can now head over to the Features section to read an interview conducted with Betsy Baker.
 Primarily a stage actor & singer, Betsy played Linda in The Evil Dead (as well as one other role in a 1981 TV movie called Word of Honor), and only came back to screen acting around 2006, but has appeared in a long list of TV & film productions since then.
 This is this site's first interview with any of 'The Ladies Of The Evil Dead', so huge thanks for Betsy for taking the time to do this.

-The second addition is something truly special; The Evil Dead - The Army Of Darkness; an early 1985 first draft of an Evil Dead II script (the shooting script was the 1986 seventh draft).
+The second addition is something truly special; The Evil Dead - The Army Of Darkness; an early 1985 first draft of the Evil Dead II script (the shooting script was the 1986 seventh draft).
 You can read it on the Evil Dead II - Production page, with a write-up on the differences from the finished film, along with a downloadable copy on the Evil Dead II - In-Print page.
 This script has never been publicly seen before, and very broadly has the same characters playing the same roles in a fairly similar plot, although there are some huge differences to the finished film.
 While it wasn't cheap, huge thanks go to Scotty Spiegel.

 March 6, 2019 - A Huge Site Update